dph01/dph01.ruhoh.com/posts/2012-07-21-diy-lift-crud-an-alternative-to-crudify.md

 ### Why build your own CRUD screens?

 Lift has a useful trait, CRUDify, that automatically adds CRUD functionality to any class.
-CRUDify is useful for rapid prototyping and can even be deployed to production where basic functionality is required.
+CRUDify is useful for rapid prototyping and can even be deployed to production where basic functionality is sufficient.

 You can customise much of the default behaviour by overriding the CRUDify methods.
 However, there is a practical limit to how far you can go with the customisation.

 When your requirements diverge too much from the default CRUDify functionality, you can easily find yourself trying to coerce CRUDify to perform in ways in which it was not designed to perform.
-This can quickly lead to bloated, convoluted and hard to maintain code.
+This can quickly lead to bloated, convoluted code that is hard to maintain.
 At this point it is often easier to abandon CRUDify and write your CRUD screens from the ground up.

 ### What is covered?
-This article describes a simple approach for constructing a customised CRUD application.
+This article describes a simple approach for implementing a customised CRUD application.
-It covers how to organise your applicaton into folders, files, classes, and methods.
+It covers how to organise your application into folders, files, classes, and methods.
 A naming convention is provided for these artifacts as well as a simple model illustrating allowable screen transitions.

 The approach is demonstrated with an example consisting of code for a simple CRUD application with a single database entity called Event.
 Event contains the single field 'eventName'.

-This article also selects and discusses coding patterns that can be used for implementation challenges including managing states on the server between successive page requests and using CSS Selector Transforms to efficiently render data as HTML.
+This article also suggests coding patterns that can be used for implementation challenges such managing state on the server between successive page requests and using CSS Selector Transforms to efficiently render data as HTML.

 The example uses the Lift Mapper trait to read and write data from the database.